 The Bridge Engagement Centre: Meaningful Patient Engagement to Tackle Tobacco and Opioid Crises

-The Physician Advocacy Network and the American Lung Association in Minnesota are partnering to host a presentation from Dr. Smita Pakhalé, a pulmonologist and Assistant Professor from the University of Ottawa Faculty of Medicine serving on the American Thoracic Society’s Tobacco Action Committee.
-Dr. Pakhalé, will share her team’s success at reducing tobacco and opioid dependence in an inner-city setting through an innovative Community-based Participatory Tobacco Dependence Strategy.
+The Physician Advocacy Network and the American Lung Association in Minnesota are partnered to bring you this presentation from Dr. Smita Pakhalé, a pulmonologist and Assistant Professor from the University of Ottawa Faculty of Medicine serving on the American Thoracic Society’s Tobacco Action Committee.
+Dr. Pakhalé, shared her team’s success at reducing tobacco and opioid dependence in an inner-city setting through an innovative Community-based Participatory Tobacco Dependence Strategy.
 CME available.